 Wohlfahrtia magnifica (Wohlfahrt's wound myiasis fly) is a member of the family Sarcophagidae and the most important primary (obligatory) myiasis species in Europe, Russia, Asia Minor and North Africa.

 Damage to hosts is very rapid due to the larviposition habit, rapid growth and large numbers of larvae deposited by the female.
 Frequently infests humans (Figure 1-8).

 Wohlfahrtia nuba (chequerspot fly) is distributed further south than W. magnifica.
-This secondary-myiasis species is generally found infesting diseased tissue of camels, sheep, goats and occasionally humans.
-Common in feedlots of the Arabian peninsula, particularly on imported sheep.
-Exotic to Australia.
+This secondarymyiasis species is generally found infesting diseased nylasis species is generally found infesting disease